hpc-carpentry/tuning_lammps/_episodes/05-accelerating-lammps.md

 > * Discuss the main observations from these plots.
 >
 > > ## Solution
-> > I ran these jobs in the Jureca HPC system with nodes having
-> > Haswell CPU with 2x12 cores per node and two NVIDIA K80 GPUs (four visible devices)
+> > The plot below shows an HPC system with 2x12 CPU cores per node and 2 GPUs (4 visible devices)
-> > per node.
+> > oer node.
 Two sets of runs (i.e. with and without the GPU package) were executed
 > > with up to 8 nodes.
 Performance data was extracted from the log files in the unit of
-> > `timesteps/second`, speed-up factors were calculated for each node and were plotted
+> > `timesteps/second`, and speed-up factors were calculated for each node.
-> > as shown below.
 > >
 > > <p align="center"><img src="../fig/05/CPUvsGPU.png" width="50%"/></p>
 > >